Dill Chicken Salad – Healthy and Easy!

 This dill chicken salad is healthy, easy to make and perfect if you like to meal prep!
 It’s great on a croissant, a wrap, a salad, or on its own!

 Chicken salad is one of my favorite things to make when I’m meal prepping.
 It’s healthy, delicious and easy to grab out of the fridge when you need a protein-packed meal.
-If you haven’t tried them already, make sure to also check out my healthy chicken salad with walnuts and grapes (I also make this without walnuts and it’s great), and my southwest chicken salad (you’re going to love the flavors in that one!).
+If you haven’t tried them already, make sure to also check out my healthy chicken salad with walnuts and grapes (I also make this without walnuts and it’s great), curried chicken salad, or my southwest chicken salad (you’re going to love the flavors in that one!).

 The fresh dill in this chicken salad goes great with the creamy dressing, which I made healthier…of course!
 It’s fresh, flavorful and a taste of spring no matter what time of the year it is.
 I kept the rest of this dill chicken salad fairly straight-forward; I added celery for crunch and finely minced green onions for another layer of flavor.
 If you’re a big onion fan, you could add extra green onions or some diced yellow onion.